Semi-supervised Triply Robust Inductive Transfer Learning: Methodology

 Let $p\supiota_\Z$, $p\supiota_{Y\mid \Z}$ , $p\supiota_{\S\mid \X} $, and $p\supiota_{Y\mid \X}$ denote the probability density of $\Z_i$, the conditional density of $Y_i$ given $\Z_i$, the conditional density of $\S_i$ given $\X_i$, and the conditional density of $Y_i$ given $\X_i$, respectively, in the population $\iota$, for $\iota \in \{\mT,\mS\}$.
-We consider covariate shift structure in this work, that is, we assume while allowing $p\supmS_\Z(\z)$ to be different from $p\supmT_\Z(\z)$.
+We consider covariate shift structure in this work, that is, we assume $p\supmS_{Y\mid \Z}(y, \z) = p\supmT_{Y\mid \Z}(y, \z)$ while allowing $p\supmS_\Z(\z)$ to be different from $p\supmT_\Z(\z)$.
 Specifically, we allow $p\supmS_{\S\mid \X} \neq p\supmT_{\S\mid \X}$ and consequently, $p\supmS_{Y\mid \X}$ can be different from $p\supmT_{Y\mid \X}$.
 We let $E\subiota(\cdot)$ denote the expectation taken over the distribution in the population $\iota \in \{\mS,\mT\}$.

-We are interested in developing a prediction model for $Y_i \mid \X_i$ in $\mT$ under a {\em working model} $\ET(Y \mid \X)=g(\X\trans\bb)$, where $g(\cdot)$ is a known link function.
-Specifically, our goal is to estimate $\bb_0 \in \mR^p$, the solution to \be \ET[\X_i \{Y_i - g(\X_i\trans\bb)\}]=\0. \ee We do not require the outcome model $\ET(Y \mid \X)=g(\X\trans\bb)$ to hold and allow $\bb_0$ to be dense.
-Although $\S_i$ can be strongly informative of $Y_i$, the outcome prediction model in (\ref{eq:beta_MomentCondition}) does not include $\S_i$, because they represent noisy proxies of $Y_i$ and cannot be used as predictors.
-In our motivating example of developing a polygenic risk prediction model for T2D, $Y$ is the T2D status, $\S$ includes mentions of laboratory tests and medication prescriptions related to T2d in clinical notes, while $\X$ includes demographic variables and genetic markers.
-While $\S$ can be used to impute the missing $Y$ to improve the precision in estimating $\bb$, these variables cannot be used as predictors.
+We aim to develop a prediction model for $Y\mid \X$ in $\mT$ under a {\em working model} $\ET(Y_i \mid \X_i)=g(\X_i\trans\bb)$, where $g(\cdot)$ is a known inverse link function.
+Specifically, our goal is to estimate $\bb_0 \in \mR^p$, the solution to \be \ET[\X_i \{Y_i - g(\X_i\trans\bb)\}]=\0. \ee We allow $g(\X_i\trans\bb)$ to be misspecified for $\ET(Y_i \mid \X_i)$ and allow $\bb_0$ to be dense.
+Although $\S_i$ can be strongly informative of $Y_i$, the outcome prediction model in (\ref{eq:beta_MomentCondition}) does not include $\S_i$.
+In the motivating example of developing a polygenic risk prediction model for T2D, $Y$ is the T2D status, $\S$ comprises EHR features like Hemoglobin A1C (HbA1c) test mentions and metformin prescriptions, and $\X$ includes demographic variables and genetic markers.
+Though the surrogates represent noisy proxies of the disease status and can be used to impute the missing $Y$, they are not suitable as predictors when the prediction is performed at some baseline time prior to the ascertainment of $Y$ or its noisy proxy $\S$.